 Among I.D.Tech's core businesses, in the foreground there is always the research and formulation of wide-range functional foods.
-This context, which results from research carried out over the past twenty years, features first of all, rice and soya followed by kiwi and grapes (juice, wine, vinegar, etc.), potatoes and lettuce naturally enriched in lithium and selenium using a technology that can now also be applied to other vegetable produce, fruit, vegetables and their by-products studied purposely to favor the prevention of the onset of degenerative chronic diseases.
+This context, which results from research carried out over the past twenty years, features first of all, rice, wheat and soya followed by kiwi and grapes (juice, wine, vinegar, etc.), potatoes and lettuce naturally enriched in lithium and selenium using a technology that can now also be applied to other vegetable produce, fruit, vegetables and their by-products studied purposely to favor the prevention of the onset of degenerative chronic diseases.

 Trace mineral deficiency concerns not only the developing world, but can also affect a large number of people from advanced countries where the availability of food is suitable in terms of the caloric energy provided.